New Study Helps Researchers Determine Which MGUS Patients Develop Multiple Myeloma

-Researchers at the Memorial Sloan Kettering Cancer Center (MSK) published results that found individuals with low-risk or intermediate-risk myeloma precursor disease known as monoclonal gammopathy of undetermined significance (MGUS) can convert to high-risk MGUS and progress to multiple myeloma within a five-year window.
+Researchers at the Memorial Sloan Kettering Cancer Center (MSKCC) published results that found individuals with low-risk or intermediate-risk myeloma precursor disease known as monoclonal gammopathy of undetermined significance (MGUS) can convert to high-risk MGUS and progress to multiple myeloma within a five-year window.
 This research clinically supports recommendations for annual blood tests for all individuals diagnosed with MGUS along with re-assessments of a patient’s clinical-risk status.

 The research team hypothesized that changes in serum immune markers over time predicted progression from MGUS to multiple myeloma.
 They designed the first prospective study with serial blood samples to investigate blood-based immune markers associated with progression from MGUS to multiple myeloma.
 Currently, based on existing retrospective studies, risk for multiple myeloma is determined when MGUS is diagnosed.
 This study shows that risk can evolve, and low-risk disease can become high risk and progress to multiple myeloma.